mighty-gerbils/gerbil/doc/reference/actor.md

 - `roles`: a list of roles the server fullfills in the registry.
 - `cookie`: the cookie to use; by default it uses the ensemble cooke in `$GERBIL_PATH/ensemble/cookie`.
+- `admin`: the administrative public key, if any; by default it uses the public key in `$GERBIL_PATH/ensemble/admin.pub` if it exists.

 ### ensemble-base-path
 ```scheme